Self-help books often promote the power of positive daily affirmations.

 2. Affirmations Audio by Calmer You

-Here’s a free audio track (downloadable from Calmer You) that’s very basic.
-Great for if you don’t want music or anything fancy, this is a short track of affirmations read aloud that you download as an mp3.
+Here’s a free audio track that’s very basic.
+Great for if you don’t want music or anything fancy, this is a short track of affirmations read aloud that you download as a mp3.
+To download it, you have to scroll to the bottom of the Calmer You blog page.

 3. Positive Affirmations by Anandra Rose